Why Businesses Want to Launch a Shop Inside Chat

 The platform handles product logic, checkout flows, automation, and customer experience natively, so you do not need coding skills, external hosting, or third-party builders.

 This allows businesses to launch faster while maintaining a structured, professional shopping experience directly inside chat.
+The result is a cleaner telegram shopping experience for customers and a simpler admin workflow for merchants.

 Payments and Checkout Without External Websites